EndPointCorp/end-point-blog/2009/07/31/slony-slstatus-and-diagnosing.html.md

 - Notification on the slave that it no longer had its connection back to the master.
 We’ll set up our own monitors to detect that this connection no longer exists, but it would be much nicer for slony to warn about this.
 Additionally, it would be nice to be able to re-connect to a single slave without restarting slon entirely.
 - More explanation about sl_confirm and likely causes of failed confirmations.
 I hope I’ve shed a little light with this blog post.

 The [documentation for setting up slony](http://www.slony.info/documentation/addthings.html) is very good, but the troubleshooting information is lacking around events and confirmations, and how each type of event and confirmation actually happens.
-I’m happy to be proven wrong -- so please leave pointers in the comments!
+I’m happy to be proven wrong—​so please leave pointers in the comments!